Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives complete permissions to other users
+created a script that gives permissions